 When you need to chat with teams on other platforms, what is your current process?

 Maybe you revert to email?
 Or perhaps you have to set up a call each time you want to collaborate?

-Instead, you could set up a universal channel between Microsoft Teams and Slack.
+Instead, you could use Mio to send messages between Microsoft Teams and Slack.

-Universal channels are a great way to streamline all communication across platforms without having to sacrifice yours or your clients’ preferred method of communication.
-They can also be used with internal team members who prefer to use Slack over Microsoft Teams.
+Mio provides an easy way to communicate with Slack users without ever leaving Microsoft Teams.
+It’s a great way to streamline all communication across platforms without having to sacrifice yours or your colleagues’ preferred method of communication.

 9 – Send Microsoft Teams messages to Webex users

 How about when you need to chat with people who prefer to use Webex?

 Revert to email again?
 Or are these the people you can only meet in real-time with?